jeffwilcox/jeffwilcox.blog/_posts/2013-09-10-mongodb-azure-linux-cli.md

 ## Mongo Configurations

-MongoDB can be configured in many ways: a local instance running on your development machine, a cloud-connected virtual machine running a single instance, a "replica set" or master/slave configuration that backs up data for availability and security across many machines, or a shared configuration for high performance and tons of data.
+MongoDB can be configured in many ways:

+- a local instance running on your development machine,
+- a cloud-connected virtual machine running a single instance,
+- a "replica set" cluster of nodes that back up and distribute copies of data across many machines
+- a master/slave configuration (no longer recommended by MongoDB)
+- a "sharded" configuration for partitioning, extreme performance and availability across many, many, many machines

 ### Single instance